 Hi.
 I'm Eric Dudiak, an engineer on the Xcode team.
 And today we're going to talk about source control workflows in Xcode.
 Now, developing apps requires making lots of changes in your source code and projects.
 To help manage that change Xcode provides a number of source control tools.

+So, today we're going to take a look at a few of them.
 To start, we're going to take a look at how you create your first project using source control.

 Next, we'll look at making and viewing changes to your project using source control.

 We're also going to look at how you host and share your repositories with your team, including synchronizing changes.

 We'll take a brief look at resolving and avoiding conflicts.
 And finally, take a quick look at pull requests and forking.